srikantvs26/helm-masterclass/07-Helm-Install-Atomic/README.md

 ## Step-04: Install Helm Chart - Release: qa101 with --atomic flag
-- when `--atomic` flagis set, the installation process deletes the installation on failure.
+- when `--rollback-on-failure` flagis set, the installation process deletes the installation on failure.
 - The `--wait` flag will be set automatically if `--atomic` is used
 - `--wait` will wait until all Pods, PVCs, Services, and minimum number of Pods of a Deployment, StatefulSet, or ReplicaSet are in a ready state before marking the release as successful.
 It will wait for as long as `--timeout`
 - `--timeout`  time to wait for any individual Kubernetes operation (like Jobs for hooks) (default 5m0s)